Soname-Solutions/salmon/docs/configuration.md

 }
 ```
 **Monitoring Groups Configuration**:
-- `group_name` - the name of your monitoring pipeline.
-Referred in recipients.json.
+- `group_name` - the name of your monitoring group.

-- the element `glue_jobs` should be adjusted in accordance with the monitoring resource type.
-Supported values: glue_jobs, step_functions, lambda_functions, glue_workflows, glue_catalogs, glue_crawlers.
+- For each AWS resource type (such as `glue_jobs`, `step_functions`), a separate section should be created.
+Supported resource types: **glue_jobs**, **step_functions**, **lambda_functions**, **glue_workflows**, **glue_catalogs**, **glue_crawlers**. \
+Inside each section, list the resources to be monitored along with their properties:

     - `name` - specify the resource name to be monitored.

         >  If you would like to monitor the resources with a common pattern in their names (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), use wildcards: glue-pipeline1`-*`.

-- `monitored_environment_name` - the name of your monitored environment (should match to one of the monitored environment names defined in the general.json).
+    - `monitored_environment_name` - the name of the monitored environment (should match to one of the monitored environment names defined in the **general.json** file, **monitored_environments** section, **name** field).
-- (optional) `sla_seconds` - the SLA for the resource execution time.
-If the execution time exceeds the SLA set, such resource run will be marked with the Warning status and and an additional comment will be shown in the Daily Digest.
+    - (optional) `sla_seconds` - the Service Level Agreement (SLA) in seconds for the resource.
+If the execution time exceeds the SLA set, such resource run will be marked with the Warning status and and an additional comment will be displayed in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.
 Default value: `0`.
-- (optional) `minimum_number_of_runs` - the least number of runs expected.
-In this case if there have been less resource runs than expected, such run will be marked with the Warning status and an additional comment will be shown in the Daily Digest.
+    - (optional) `minimum_number_of_runs` - the minimum number of runs expected for the resource.
+If there have been less resource runs than expected, such run will be marked with the Warning status and an additional comment will be displayed in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.
 Default value: `0`.

-### 4. Specify Recipients and Subscriptions  <a name="specify-recipients-and-subscriptions"></a>
+### 4. Configure Recipients and Subscriptions  <a name="configure-recipients-and-subscriptions"></a>
 The `recipients.json` file specifies recipients for alerts and digests, along with their subscriptions to the monitoring groups.
 ```
 {